$L^p-L^q$ boundedness of Fourier multipliers associated with the anharmonic Oscillator: Basics of the anharmonic oscillator

+for every $m \in\mathbb{R}$ such that $lm \geq 1$, and so also for $m=1$ and this completes the proof of Lemma \ref{Sob.emb}. \end{proof}

-where by $s_{j}(A_{k,l}^{-1})$, $j \in \mathbb{N}$, we have denoted the \textit{singular values} of $A_{k,l}^{-1}$.\footnote{The singular values of a compact operator $T$ between Hilbert spaces are the square roots of non-negative eigenvalues of the self-adjoint operator $T^{*}T$, where $T^{*}$ denotes the adjoint of $T$.} In particular one has
+Finally, let us briefly recall some spectral properties of the anharmonic oscillator $A$.
+In \cite[Corollary 5.6]{CDR18} that authors prove that $A^{-1} \in S_r(L^2(\mathbb{R}^n))$ for $r>\frac{(k+l)n}{2kl}$, where by $S_r(L^2(\mathbb{R}^n))$ we have denoted the \textit{$r$th Schatten-von Neumann class} of operators on the Hilbert space $L^2(\mathbb{R}^n)$.
+For an operator $T$ in the class $S_r$, with singular values $(s_j(T))_j$\footnote{The singular values of a compact operator $T$ between Hilbert spaces are the square roots of non-negative eigenvalues of the self-adjoint operator $T^{*}T$, where $T^{*}$ denotes the adjoint of $T$.}, it is known that